AmrDeveloper/Amun/docs/reference/enum.md

 ## Enum number of fields

-Jot has compile time attribute for enums to get the number of fields for example
+Amun has compile time attribute for enums to get the number of fields for example

 ```
 var c = Number.count;